onOffice-Web-Org/oo-wp-plugin/documentation/Releasing.md

     1. Go to https://github.com/onOfficeGmbH/oo-wp-plugin/releases.
     2. In the top right, click on "Draft new release".
     3. For "Choose a tag" enter the new version and create a new tag.
+    4. Keep "master" as target.
-    4. To the right, click on "Auto-generate release notes".
+    5. To the right, click on "Auto-generate release notes".
-    5. In the description, remove all project and ticket numbers.
+    6. In the description, remove all project and ticket numbers.
 These are usually at the beginning of the list items.
 For example, the entry `*  P#60599 Space for map is taken even when the map is not shown by @tung-le-esg in https://github.com/onOfficeGmbH/oo-wp-plugin/pull/154` should be edited to `* Space for map is taken even when the map is not shown by @tung-le-esg in https://github.com/onOfficeGmbH/oo-wp-plugin/pull/154`.
 5. The workflow run will start automatically.
     - The deployment uses secrets from the "WordPress SVN" [environment](#environment) and needs to be approved.
 6. If something went wrong, you will need to reset the tag.
 In the following example, the tag is `v3.2`.